Best Foods for Gut Health

 The microbiota includes beneficial bacteria and fungi that help us break down food, fight infections and keep the gut’s lining strong and healthy.
 Therefore, keeping it happy is one of the best ways to promote gut health.

-Unfortunately, the typical western diet tends to harm the microbiota rather than helping it.
+Unfortunately, the typical Western diet tends to harm the microbiota rather than help it.
 Highly-processed foods, refined sugars and low-quality meat can all damage gut health significantly.
 The good news is that making some simple changes can lead to major improvements.

 When to Seek Medical Help